jeffdcamp/dbtools-android/README.md

 *For a working implementation of DBTools for Android see the Android-Template application (https://github.com/jeffdcamp/android-template)

-  1. Add DBTools Generator to your "buildscript" section of the build.gradle file
+  1. Add DBTools Generator to your "buildscript" section of the build.gradle file.  (latest version in Maven Central Repo: http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22dbtools-gen%22)

         buildscript {
             repositories {